darton/NTCUSB/README.md

 ```

 Connect PC with the RPi Pico together with the USB cable.
-Select proper serial port number in terminal configuration or use ntcusb_gui.py to show measured values in the pop-up window under Windows or Linux
+Select proper serial port number in terminal configuration or use ntc_usb_gui.py to show measured values in the pop-up window on Windows, MacOS or Linux